-3.3 Is the proposed site "local in character"?
-0.0 e.g. does the site feel as though it is part of the local area?
+3.3 Is the proposed site "local in character"? e.g. does the site feel as though it is part of the local area?
 And why?
 How does it connect physically, visually and socially to the local area?
 What is your evidence?
 Yes.
-The Hill is a defining feature of the village.
+Along with The Hill itself, The Green is a defining feature of the village.
 4 Need for Local Green Space 4.1 Is there a need for a local green space in this location? e.g. is there a shortage of accessible greenspace in the area?
 Is there a village needs survey or parish plan that provides evidence of that need.
-Further information - Natural England (Accessible Natural Greenspace Standard) The Hill makes an important contribution to the form and character of the village.
+Further information - Natural England (Accessible Natural Greenspace Standard) The Green is a focal point for the village and makes an important contribution to its form and character.
 5 Evidence to show that "the green space is in reasonably close proximity to the community it serves" 5.1 How far is the site from the community it serves?
 Is the site within 2km of the local community?
-Possible evidence - a map to show that distance The Green lies to the north of Breedon on the Hill village with public footpath and highway access.
+Possible evidence - a map to show that distance The Green lies at the centre of Breedon on the Hill village.
 5.2 Are there any barriers to the local community accessing the site from their homes? e.g. railway line; main road Possible evidence - a map to show any potential barriers and how those can be overcome.
-No- although the hill is a steep climb.
-6 Evidence to show that the green area is "demonstrably special to a local community" 6.1 Evidence of support from Parish or Town Council e.g. letter of support; Council minutes Breedon on the Hill Parish Council has approved the Breedon on the Hill Neighbourhood Plan that identifies the site as a Local Green Space.
+No 6 Evidence to show that the green area is "demonstrably special to a local community" 6.1 Evidence of support from Parish or Town Council e.g. letter of support; Council minutes Breedon on the Hill Parish Council has approved the Breedon on the Hill Neighbourhood Plan that identifies the site as a Local Green Space.
 6.2 Evidence of support from other local community groups or individuals. e.g. letters of support; petitions; surveys etc. In June 2021 a questionnaire was delivered to local households inviting residents to complete the survey.
-92.5% of respondents supported the site's designation as a Local Green Space.
-6.3 Evidence of support from community leaders e.g. letters of support from Ward Members; County Councillors; MP etc. 6.4 Evidence of support from other groups e.g. letters of support from organisations such as Campaign to Protect Rural England; local amenity societies; local schools etc. -
+96% of respondents supported the site's designation as a Local Green Space.
+6.3 Evidence of support from community leaders e.g. letters of support from Ward Members; County Councillors; MP etc. 6.4 Evidence of support from other groups e.g. letters of support from organisations such as Campaign to Protect Rural England; local amenity societies; local schools etc. •